 At Futures Institute, we view curriculum implementation as the provision, design and pedagogic practices which lead to successful impact upon students’ achievement.
 For the intent and implementation for individual subjects, as well as detail of knowledge and concepts, and associated skill delivery and assessment, please see subject pages.

 Our curriculum is designed as a 2-year Key stage 4, which we believe provides students with the time and space to gain secure understanding of a broad and coherent knowledge and skills base.
-As a Studio School we follow a STEM focussed curriculum, with personal development (which includes PSHE, RSHE and careers and economic education) and RE/Ethics being delivered through drop down days and during mentor time and employability skills through core projects and ATL.
+As a Studio School we follow a STEM focussed curriculum, with personal development (which includes PSHE, RSHE and careers and economic education) and RE/Ethics being delivered through drop-down hours and during mentor time and employability skills through core projects and ATL.

 Through curriculum provision, our subject leaders plan sequenced units of learning which build a secure and substantive, powerful knowledge.
 Curriculum provision is mapped across the year and between the year groups, and is planned for progression, challenge and coherence.
 The provision is mapped for powerful knowledge (Mary Myatt) and for development of skills, both subject-specific and metacognitive.